 Before you can begin your California personal injury claim, you’ll need to know who you are filing that claim against.
 This would be the liable party or parties who are legally responsible for compensating your losses because their negligence or fault caused your injuries to occur.
 It is essential to name the right individual or individuals when you file an insurance claim or a lawsuit.
 If more than one person is liable in your personal injury claim, then you will need to name each of the liable parties or defendants.
 This is where the concepts of joint liability and several liability come into play.

 Types of Personal Injuries Where There May Be Multiple Defendants

 Depending on where, when, and how your injuries occurred, there may be more than one liable party.
 In slip and fall cases, for example, there may be multiple defendants if the injury occurred at a grocery store or another location where there may be different property owners and business owners.
-If you have a medical malpractice claim, then multiple defendants could include the surgeons, the hospital, and anyone else who was involved in a misdiagnoses or improper treatment plan.
 Then, there are product liability claims in which the manufacturer, the designer, and the retailer might all hold some share of the liability in the personal injury that resulted from the defective product.

 Why Is It Important to Name All Responsible Parties in Your Personal Injury Claim?

 Many people think that it would be much simpler to just choose one of the responsible parties in a personal injury claim to seek compensation from.
 You can do this, according to the laws in California and the concepts of joint liability and several liability.
 This means that you are legally allowed to recover your damages from any individual defendant or from multiple defendants.